 Nimbus Data Systems today launched its fourth-generation all-flash storage arrays, and its CEO predicted hybrid flash systems are about to become obsolete.

-Nimbus is among a group of small vendors that have concentrated on all-flash arrays
+Nimbus is among a group of small vendors that have concentrated on all-flash arrays while the established storage vendors moved into flash with hybrid arrays, which mix solid-state drives and hard drives.

 With the Nimbus Gemini F400 and F600 unified storage systems, Nimbus claims to have lowered pricing by 35% while more than doubling performance of its previous generation Gemini arrays.